Claire Davis

 Graduate Seminar—Fall

-Fundamentals of Genetic Counseling I introduces students to skills necessary for genetic counseling.
-The course is structured around key components of a genetic counseling encounter.
-Readings provide foundational knowledge of relevant concepts, and class discussions encourage the comparison of different perspectives and applications.
-Course instructors demonstrate each skill, and students then engage in skill development through role-play, peer feedback, and self-assessment.
+Fundamentals of Genetic Counseling 1 introduces students to the skills necessary for genetic counseling.
+The course is structured around key components of a genetic-counseling encounter: contracting, family history, medical history, patient education, and documentation.
+Readings provide foundational knowledge of relevant concepts, and class discussions encourage comparison of different perspectives and applications.
+Course instructors demonstrate each skill; students then engage in skill development through role play, peer feedback, and self-assessment.

 Faculty